 Walkable Downtown Asheville offers something for everyone from art galleries and boutique shopping to some of the most delicious and eclectic eateries in the state.
 Folks come from miles around to spend the day tooling around downtown Asheville, and the area continues to expand.
 This community provides a variety of places to live, but the walkable location can be expensive.

 If you are looking for something fun to do with the family while in Asheville, AAA has you covered with discounts at the North Carolina Arboretum as well as the Fun Depot.
 The North Carolina Arboretum is located within the Bent Creek Experimental Forest just southwest of Asheville in the Pisgah National Forest.
 Admission is free, and AAA members save $1.00 on parking.
 The Fun Depot is a great place to take the kids to blow off some steam with gaming, laser tag, go-karts and more.
 Save $5 off 2-hour time packages with your AAA membership.

 Let AAA make your move to the Asheville area as stress-free as possible.
-From moving truck discounts at Penske, where members save up to 20% on truck rentals and 12% on moving accessories and supplies, to making sure you have the right homeowners insurance and even transferring your AAA membership, we can help.
+From moving truck discounts at Penske, where members save 12% off one way and local truck rentals when reserving online or by phone, to making sure you have the right homeowners insurance and even transferring your AAA membership, we can help.
 AAA has a Car Care Location on Merrimon Avenue in Asheville, so finding a trusted local mechanic won't be a problem.
 Moving is the ideal to time to check out our Deluxe Home Protection options, covering you for things your traditional insurance may not cover, like home warranties, home security, flood insurance, and even disaster mortgage insurance.